jupyterhub/repo2docker/docs/source/contributing/contributing.md

 With the pre-commit git hook installed, `black`'s autoformatting will be executed before any commit completes.
-If the pre-commit git hook causes additional changes by `black` your commit will fail.
+If the pre-commit git hook causes additional changes by `black` your commit will be aborted.
 If that happens, you need to stage the autoformatting changes with `git add .` and try to commit again.

 ### Verify that docker is installed and running